Knoblauchpilze/maze/README.md

 These shapes are selected because they allow a regular tiling of the plane (see [here](https://en.wikipedia.org/wiki/List_of_regular_polytopes_and_compounds#Euclidean_tilings)).

+**IMPORTANTE NOTE:** Doors for a cell are always laid out in a clockwise way, starting from what is the most similar to what would be a right-facing door.

 ### General consideration

 In order to create the maze, we have to lay out the cells in a way where all of them are connected.
 Depending on the shape of the cells, it can be more or less complex.